Montessori Professional Development Fund

 Honoring the Champions

-The Montessori Professional Development Fund was established by Penn-Mont Academy in an effort to have the monetary resources necessary to provide Penn-Mont teachers the opportunity to further their Montessori Training and Professional Development.
+The Penn-Mont Montessori Professional Development Fund was established in an effort to have the monetary resources necessary to provide Penn-Mont teachers the opportunity to further their Montessori Training and Professional Development.

 In an effort to secure and perpetuate resources for this fund, Penn-Mont initiated the Gerald P. and Aline D. Wolf “Heart of Penn-Mont” Honoree.
 This distinction is named in honor of our founders Gerald and Aline Wolf.
 Each year, Penn-Mont honors an individual considered a true champion of our school by virtue of their leadership, dedication or philanthropic efforts.